vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day2.md

 **SAY**: Slicing is a generalisation of indexing.
 So if you're not confident you understand indexing, don't worry.
          We will practice with it a lot now.

 **CMD**: Demo indexing into a list using a few indexes.

-How to talk about indexes vs the nth element.
+**SAY**: (At list index out of bounds) Python just told us we're doing something we're not allowed to do.
+Our list
+         only contains 10 elements but we asked Python for the 54th element...
+Python is just telling us there is no 54th element.

 **CMD**: Describe slicing from a start-index to an end-index using the examples in the notebook.